Quartetto Lyskamm was supported by BBT between 2016 and 2019. For an up-to-date biography go to www.quartettolyskamm.it

-The Lyskamm Quartet was founded in 2008 at the Giuseppe Verdi Conservatoire of Milan.
+Quartetto Lyskamm was founded in 2008 at the Giuseppe Verdi Conservatoire of Milan.
 It was awarded the Borletti-Buitoni Trust Special Chamber Music Prize in Honour of Claudio Abbado in 2016.

-Prizes since 2014 have included second prize and the ProQuartet special prize at the international competition Franz Schubert und die Musik der Moderne in Graz, the Jeunesse Musicale Deutschland prize at the International Chamber Music Campus in Weikersheim, the Possehl Stiftung award and the Vittorio Rimbotti award of the European Chamber Music Academy.
-The quartet recently won first prize at the Gianni Bergamo Classic Music Award in Lugano.
+Prizes since 2014 include the first prize at the Gianni Bergamo Classic Music Award in Lugano, the second prize and the ProQuartet special prize at the Franz Schubert und die Musik der Moderne in Graz international competition, the Jeunesse Musicale Deutschland prize at the International Chamber Music Campus in Weikersheim, the Possehl Stiftung award and the Vittorio Rimbotti award of the European Chamber Music Academy.

-Quartetto Lyskamm was supported by Amici del Quartetto di Reggio Emilia, Cidim – Comitato Nazionale Italiano Musica) and was supported by the Ad Infinitum Foundation.
+Quartetto Lyskamm was supported by Amici del Quartetto di Reggio Emilia, Cidim – Comitato Nazionale Italiano Musica and by the Ad Infinitum Foundation.

-Between 2009 and 2011, the Quartet was mentored by the Artemis Quartet, before joining the European Chamber Music Academy circuit, meeting important teachers such as Hatto Beyerle, Johannes Meissl, Heime Mueller (studying with him at the Musikhochschule Lübeck), Antonello Farulli, Claus Christian Schuster, Jerome Pernoo, Christophe Giovaninetti and Andrea Nannoni.
+Between 2009 and 2011, the Quartet was mentored by the Artemis Quartet, before joining the European Chamber Music Academy circuit, meeting important teachers such as Hatto Beyerle, Johannes Meissl, Heime Müller (studying with him at the Musikhochschule Lübeck), Antonello Farulli, Claus Christian Schuster, Jérôme Pernoo, Christophe Giovaninetti and Andrea Nannoni.
 Further collaborations have been with Christophe Coin, Eberhard Felz, Ferenc Rados and the members of Cuarteto Casals*.